The Woodsman (play): Plot

+Production

+The play was initially conceived by Strangemen & Co., an ensemble theatre company co-founded by James Ortiz, Frank Winters, and Jason Ralph, who met at the Purchase College acting conservatory.

+The show debuted in 2012 at Standard ToyKraft in Brooklyn, followed by a 2013 run at the Ars Nova ANT Fest.
+It has been produced Off-Broadway at 59E59 Theaters in 2014 and 2015, and at New World Stages in 2016.
+In 2019, a limited run was produced at the Bluebarn Theatre in Omaha, Nebraska, directed by Ortiz and Karpen with a new cast.
+The Blue Barn production triggered a lawsuit filed by composer Edward W. Hardy, who alleged that his music constituted a separate work and therefore required his permission and compensation.
+Hardy subsequently dropped the lawsuit.

 Reception

 Hardy and Ortiz on opening night of The Woodsman at New World Stages in 2016.

 New York Times critic Laura Collins-Hughes praised the 2015 production, especially for Hardy's music and for Ortiz's puppet design, while noting that the visual, nonverbal storytelling of the hour-long production was not always clear to the audience.
 Collins-Hughes found the 2016 production to be less rushed and "more assured", with an increased "visual lushness", but felt that "mechanics get in the way of fantasy" during part of the show.
 Varietys Marilyn Stasio cited the production's "haunting beauty", while Frank Scheck of The Hollywood Reporter described the "charming and disturbing", minimalist production as the antithesis of Wicked, the massively successful big-budget Oz-based musical playing a block away.